Elsombrerobot/QTaskList-Exemple/README.md

 - Display tasks in a list fashion.
 - Filter and sort your tasks as preferred.
 - Dark / light theme following OS theme.
-- Heavy use of Qt framework, including network requests.
+- Heavy use of Qt framework, including for network requests.
-- Open a task in kitsu.
+- Open a task / asset / episode or production in kitsu.

 # Screenshots
 - Connection box